The Hostage Princes: Surrender of Abdul Khaliq and Muiz-ud-din to Lord Cornwallis

 Lord Cornwallis instructed the vakils, who had conducted the negotiation, to inform Tipu that he wished to pay a visit to his sons as soon as they arrived at their tents.

-On 26th of February 1792, around noon, the two young princes left the fort of Srirangapatna to proceed to the headquarters of the British army.
-The ramparts were crowded with people, and Tipu Sultan himself was on the rampart above the gateway.
-As the princes approached the British camp, they were saluted with 21 guns from the fort.
+On February 26, 1792, around noon, the young princes left the fort of Srirangapatna to proceed to the headquarters of the British.
+The ramparts of the fort were crowded with people.
+Tipu Sultan himself stood on the rampart above the gateway.
+As the princes approached the British camp, a salute of 21 guns was fired, which was reciprocated by an equal number of shots from the fort.

-The vakils Ghulam Ali Khan and Ali Raza Khan escorted the princes Abdul Khaliq and Muiz-ud-din, to a grand tent that had been sent by the Sultan for their reception and had been pitched near the mosque redoubt, about a mile from the fort.
-Here, they were welcomed by Sir John Kennaway, the Personal Secretary to Lord Cornwallis, and the Maratha and Nizam's vakils, who attended them, accompanied by an escort to the British headquarters.
+The vakils Ghulam Ali Khan and Ali Raza Khan escorted the princes Abdul Khaliq and Muiz-ud-din, to a grand tent that had been sent by Tipu for their reception.
+The tent was set up near the mosque redoubt, about a mile away from the fort.
+Sir John Kennaway, the Personal Secretary to Lord Cornwallis, along with the Maratha and Nizam's vakils, welcomed the princes upon their arrival at the tent.
+They were accompanied by an entourage to the British headquarters.

-Mounted atop their richly caparisoned elephants, each of the two figures were seated in a silver howdah and attended by their fathers' vakils and other attendants, all of whom were also riding elephants.
-The procession was led by several camel harcarras, and seven standard-bearers carrying small green flags suspended from rockets, followed by 100 pike-men with spears inlaid with silver.
-Their guard of two hundred Sepoys, and a party of horse, brought up the rear.
-As they approached the head quarters, the battalion of Bengal Sepoys commanded by Captain Welch formed a street to receive them in a grand and impressive display.
+Each of the princes rode on a beautifully adorned elephant, seated in a silver howda, accompanied by their fathers' vakils and attendants, also riding on elephants.
+The procession was led by several camel harcarras, and seven standard-bearers carrying small green flags attached to rockets, followed by 100 pike-men with spears inlaid with silver.
+Their guard of two hundred Sepoys, and a group of horsemen, brought up the rear.
+As they neared the head quarters, the battalion of Bengal Sepoys commanded by Captain Welch formed a street to welcome them.

-Upon entering the camp, they were greeted with a thunderous salute of nineteen guns.
-Lord Cornwallis warmly embraced the princes as they dismounted from their majestic elephants; and, then led them in one in each hand, to his tent.
-Ghulam Ali Khan, the head vakil, addressed Lord Cornwallis with these words.
-"These children were this morning the sons of the Sultan my master; their situation is now changed, and they must look up to your Lordship as their father".
-Cornwallis assured him and the young princes that every possible attention would be shown to them.
-At this, their little faces lit up with joy, as Major Alexander Dirom noted.
+Upon their arrival at the camp, a salute of nineteen guns greeted them.
+Lord Cornwallis warmly welcomed the princes as they dismounted from their elephants, embracing them before leading them by the hand to his tent.
+Ghulam Ali Khan, the chief vakil, spoke to Lord Cornwallis in the following manner.
+"These children were this morning the sons of the Sultan my master; their situation is now changed, and they must look up to your Lordship as their father."
+Cornwallis reassured both Khan and the young princes that they would be treated with the utmost care and respect.
+At this, their little faces brightened up, as Major Alexander Dirom noted.

-After engaging in conversation, Cornwallis presented each of the princes with a luxurious gold watch and a selection of other exquisite trinkets.
-He then distributed betel nut and attar of roses, before leading the princes back to their elephants.
-Cornwallis embraced them once more before they departed, escorted by their entourage and the battalion, back to their tents.
+After engaging in conversation, Cornwallis presented each prince with a gold watch and various other trinkets.
+Betel nut and attar of roses were then distributed among the group.
+Cornwallis then escorted the princes back to their elephants, embraced them once more, and they departed, accompanied by their entourage and the battalion, to their tents.

-On the following day, the 27th, Cornwallis paid another visit to the princes at their tents.
-Sir John Kennaway, the Maratha and the Nizam's vakils, were also in attendance at the conference.
-The princes welcomed them at the entrance, and Cornwallis took his seat with the eldest prince to his right and the younger prince to his left.
+The next day (27), Cornwallis once again visited the princes at their tents.
+Sir John Kennaway, the Maratha, and the Nizam's vakils, were also present at the meeting.
+The princes welcomed them at the entrance.
+Cornwallis took his seat with the eldest prince to his right and the younger prince to his left.

-The princes presented Cornwallis with a fine Persian sword, and in return he bestowed upon the eldest a fusee (flintlock gun), and the youngest a pair of pistols.
-Betel and attar were then brought in, and after partaking in the offerings, the princes escorted Cornwallis out of the tent.
-He embraced them warmly and bid them farewell.
+The princes presented Cornwallis with a fine Persian sword, and in return he gifted Abdul Khaliq with a fusee (flintlock gun), and Muiz-ud-din with a case of pistols.
+Betel and attar were then brought in.
+Following this, the princes escorted Cornwallis outside the tent, where he embraced them warmly before taking his leave.

 Besides their own guards, the hostages were further safeguarded by the 28th battalion of Bengal Sepoys under the command of Captain Welch.
-Captain Doveton was also in attendance, acting as their interpreter.
+Captain Doveton served as their interpreter.

-On the morning of the 28th, a royal salute was fired from the fort, announcing the Sultan's satisfaction upon hearing the reception and treatment his two sons had received from Lord Cornwallis.
+The following morning, a royal salute was fired from the fort, announcing Tipu Sultan's satisfaction upon learning of the reception and treatment his sons had received from Lord Cornwallis.

-However, some difficulties and delays arose on the part of Tipu regarding the final adjustment of the definitive treaty.
-The demand for Coorg came as a surprise to Tipu; he argued that since the territory of Coorg was very close to his capital, and not adjacent to the countries of the allies, it could not be demanded according to the preliminary articles of peace.
-Nevertheless, Cornwallis was determined to take possession of Coorg and made preparations to resume the attack.
+However, there were some difficulties and delays that arose on Tipu's part regarding the final adjustment of the definitive treaty.
+Cornwallis' unexpected demand for Coorg caught Tipu off guard.
+He argued that since Coorg was very close to his capital and not adjacent to the countries of the allies, it should not be demanded according to the preliminary articles of peace.
+Nevertheless, Cornwallis was determined to take possession of Coorg and even began making preparations to recommence the attack.

-On 14th March, escort of the princes were strengthened by 19th light dragoons and were instructed to march towards Bangalore.
-Their guards were disarmed and taken captive.
-The young princes were deeply affected by this sudden shift in their circumstances.
-In this dire situation, Tipu had no other choice but to agree to full submission.
+On March 14, escort of the princes were strengthened by the 19th light dragoons and were ordered to proceed towards Bangalore.
+The guards of the princes were disarmed and treated as prisoners, which greatly affected the young princes.
+In this dire situation, Tipu had no choice but to give his consent for full submission.
 The princes' guards were then returned to them, and the following morning was set for the delivery of the treaty to the confederates.

 Return of the Hostages:

-Cornwallis requested Sir Charles Oakley, Governor of Madras, to provide a suitable residence for the princes, and the grand and historic Paul Benfield's House in Fort St. George was secured for their use.
-Upon their arrival at Madras, the princes and their entourage were moved into this house, and a special officer, Captain John Doveton, was appointed to look after them, and arrange their education.
-The princes stayed in Madras for 20 months and 23 days as hostages, until March 1794 when they were finally returned to their father upon the fulfillment of his promises.
+Cornwallis requested Sir Charles Oakley, the Governor of Madras, to provide a suitable residence for the princes.
+The grand and historic Paul Benfield's House in Fort St. George was chosen for their accommodation.
+Upon their arrival in Madras, the princes and their entourage were moved into this house.
+Captain John Doveton was specially appointed to oversee their care and education.

 Reference: